 But during the summer months he has no schedule, it's only him in the restaurant and he can do whatever he wants.

 When it's just me working in the restaurant, a day when I have even a few clients, is a good day.
-And a day when I have no clients is still a good day: it means I have this beautiful place all to myself.
+And a day when I have no clients is still a good day, because it means that I have this beautiful place all to myself.

 You should go and eat at Las Bohemias del Amor in Puertito de los Molinos.
 The experience is one of a kind.
 The entire place is unique, a corner of this beautiful island still untouched by mass tourism.